karimsammouri/karimsammouri/README.md

   - Learned to utilize SQL to query a database.
   - Learned the syntax and semantics of SQL statements.
   - Learned to use views in relational systems.
-  - Learned to utilize a commercial relational database management system that supports SQL (SQL Server).
+  - Learned to utilize a commercial relational database management system (SQL Server) that supports SQL.
   - Learned to design a relational database using entity-relationship modeling and diagrams.
   - Learned the concept of normalization in database design.
 </details>
 <details>
   <summary>CSE 465: Comparative Programming Languages</summary>

-  - Learned to identify, describe, and compare programming language paradigms, including procedural, object-oriented, functional, declarative/logic, and scripting languages.
+  - Learned to identify, describe, and compare programming language paradigms such as procedural, object-oriented, functional, declarative/logic, and scripting languages.
   - Learned to evaluate tradeoffs between different paradigms considering space efficiency, time efficiency, safety, and power of expression.
   - Programmed software using a language in each of the programming paradigms listed above.
   - Learned the tradeoffs of compiled and interpreted execution models.
   - Learned the phases of program translation from source code to executable code.
-  - Learned the properties of a variable, including its associated address, value, score, persistence, and size.
+  - Learned the properties of a variable such as its associated address, value, score, persistence, and size.
   - Learned the tradeoffs of different lifetime management approaches such as reference counting and garbage collection.
   - Learned the difference between call-by-value, call-by-value/result, call-by-reference, and call-by-name parameter passing.
   - Learned to specify selected features of programming language syntax using standard grammatical notations.